varsha-sherla/Moving-Vehicle-Registration-Number-Detection/README.md

 ## Overview
 This project is designed to detect and recognize vehicle registration numbers (license plates) from video footage.
-It employs object detection, tracking, and optical character recognition (OCR) to identify vehicles, track them, and extract text from license plates.
+It employs object detection, tracking, and optical character recognition (OCR) to identify vehicles, track them, and extract text from license plate.
+It is designed for applications in traffic monitoring, security, and surveillance.
+The model achieves high accuracy with a recall of 93.8% and a precision of 88.73%, effectively identifying license plates even under varying speeds and lighting conditions.
+Its performance is further validated by an mAP50 score of 95.3%, showcasing its robustness in real-world scenarios.

 ## Project Structure
 Here's an overview of the key files and their roles in the repository: